-Gamer, The Deciverse creator, site builder, solo developer, mascot and doer of things.
+Gamer, The Deciverse creator, solo developer, mascot and doer of things.

 I’ve been gaming since around age 6 or 7 when I first got my hands on Sonic The Hedgehog and Shinobi for the Sega Genesis.
 By the 2nd grade, my classmates were clamoring for more Dragon Tales as I was flipping through strategy guides for the best advice on unlocking Hunk and Tofu.
 If you know, you know.